Toki-Fujinami/welcomepage-for-baseapp/README.md

 # welcomepage-for-baseapp

+This will create, after login , a welcome page with info for members.

 Create a folder named WelcomeScreen into src/screens and upload there these file

 Open index.ts file in the same folder src/screens and paste this: